Friday, March 9, 2012

 A few weeks ago, the night before Valentine's Day, my daughters asked me to make cupcakes and frosting to give out to their friends at school.
 I had an idea to make a healthy frosting using almond butter and coconut oil.
 Thinking that I needed to chill the frosting for a while before spreading it onto the cupcakes, I made it first.
 A few hours later I took it out of the refrigerator to whip up into what I thought would be this beautiful, light, and fluffy frosting.
 For a second it did look like that, and then the oil began separating.
 My girls tried it and said it tasted good, like brownies, and that I should bake it!
 I was so busy that night that I didn't have time so I got to it the next morning, Valentine's Day.
 I decided to add 2 eggs and put it in the oven....and voila....a beautiful, moist, tender chocolate cake emerged!

 I took photos of it that day, what you see here, and planned on testing it one more time before posting it.
 We then took a trip to visit family for nearly two weeks.
 I tested it there and everyone loved it.
 My dad said I should call it "the accidental chocolate cake!"
-I've been so busy finishing our new cookbook that I have not had much time to post to our blog.
+I've been so busy finishing the new cookbook that I have not had much time to post to my blog.
 Over the next month I have a few guest posts scheduled.
 After the book is done, I'll be back.
 In the meantime, enjoy this yummy cake!

 Chocolate Almond Butter Cake